We gave this article a much-needed refresh to bring it up to date for 2020; removing a few older models and adding three new compact home gyms.

 However, if you are already used to lifting this kind of weight, you will find it difficult to give your muscles the challenge they need to grow.
 Ultimately, if you are already lifting, say, 300lbs, chances are you are an avid member of a gym and wouldn’t be looking towards a Bowflex unit anyway!

-Whether you live in a small home, apartment, log cabin, mobile home or boat, with so many compact gyms on the market, there is no reason not to get in a decent workout!
+Whether you live in a small home, apartment, log cabin, mobile home or boat, with so many compact home gyms on the market, there is no reason not to get in a decent workout!

 Whatever unit you go for, make sure it meets your needs – otherwise you may be buying a very expensive clothes horse!
-But, providing you follow our guidance above, you should end up with a compact multi gym that will give you a great at-home workout.
+However, providing you follow our guidance above, you should end up with a compact multi gym that will give you a great at-home workout.